Prince of Persia: The Fallen King

 Prince of Persia: The Fallen King is a 2008 platform game developed and published by Ubisoft.
 It was released for the Nintendo DS in December 2008, as a spin-off of Prince of Persia.
 The plot, taking place in ancient Persia, concerns the player character's role in a celestial battle between two gods: Ahriman and Ormazd.
-The player assumes the role of the Prince and Zal, fighting Ahriman's forces with a variety of different physical and magical attacks.
-Prince of Persia: The Fallen King has received mixed reviews, with the most agreed-upon problem being the control scheme.
+The player assumes the role of the Prince and Zal, fighting Ahriman's forces with a variety of physical and magical attacks.
+Prince of Persia: The Fallen King received mixed reviews, with the most agreed-upon problem being the control scheme.